 What makes this broccoli slaw recipe unique is the crunchy ramen noodles, toasted sliced almonds, sunflower seeds, and a light sweet-sour dressing.
 We’ve made this coleslaw salad recipe before with cabbage but this time we wanted to try it out with broccoli.
 We were smitten!
-The ingredients combined beautifully to yield a tasty Asian salad.
+The ingredients combined beautifully to yield a tasty Asian ramen noodle salad.
 You can make it ahead of time and add the noodles just before serving.
 This salad would be a huge hit at a Tailgating party, picnic, potluck, or BBQ.
 Add some sautéed chicken pieces to it, and you have a complete meal.

 For this recipe, you will need a bag of broccoli slaw, two ramen noodle packages, green onion, sliced almonds, sunflower seeds, red pepper, fresh parsley, extra virgin olive oil, white balsamic vinegar, honey, salt, pepper.